This crustless broccoli quiche is perfect for a quick meatless dinner or lunch. It's delicious, filling, low-carb, and gluten-free.

 Instructions

-- Preheat your oven to 400°F. Generously butter a 9-inch glass or ceramic pie dish.
+- Preheat the oven to 400°F. Generously butter a 9-inch glass or ceramic pie dish.

 - Frozen broccoli: Place the chopped broccoli in a large microwave-safe bowl.
 Add ¼ cup of water.
 Cover and microwave on high for 6 minutes, stirring after the first 3 minutes.
 Drain well.